amabdulr/Meraki-Dashboard-API-v1-Documentation/docs/Callbacks and Webhook Integrations.md

 {% endif %}
 ```

-Learn more about customizing the shape and security of your callback webhooks.
+To customize the structure and security of your callback webhooks, refer to the official documentation:

 [Webhook Payload Templates Guide](https://developer.cisco.com/meraki/webhooks/payload-templates-overview/)